 How does CBD work?

-How do I know if it’s really CBD oil in the product?
+How to tell if CBD oil is in the product

-Unfortunately, you don’t.
-Even though more than half of all U.S. states now allow marijuana for medicinal purposes—and 11 of those, plus Washington DC, allow it for recreational use—the Drug Enforcement Agency still views CBD as a banned substance and therefore doesn’t regulate it (since, in the eyes of the law, CBD shouldn’t be on the market).
-“I can start a company, put oil in a jar and sell it as CBD oil,” says McLaughlin—and no one has to vouch that what’s in there is for real.
+Unfortunately, it’s actually hard to tell.
+Even though nearly three-quarters of all U.S. states allow (or will soon allow) marijuana for medicinal purposes, the Drug Enforcement Agency still views CBD as a banned substance and therefore doesn’t regulate it.
+“I can start a company, put oil in a jar, and sell it as CBD oil,” says McLaughlin—and no one has to vouch that what’s in there is for real.
 You have only the manufacturer’s word for it.

-Yes: CBD extracts can’t always be trusted.
+CBD products can’t always be trusted.
 A 2017 JAMA paper reported that almost 70 percent of all CBD products sold online do not contain the amount of CBD stated on the label.
-Of the 84 products bought from 31 different companies, 42 percent contained a higher concentration of CBD oil than the label claimed, and 26 percent of the products contained less than the label claimed.
-The remainder of the products contained the labeled amount—give or take 10 percent.
+Of 84 products bought from 31 different companies, 42 percent contained a higher concentration of CBD oil than the label claimed, and 26 percent of the products contained less than the label claimed.
+The remainder of the products contained the labeled amount—about 31 percent.

 “There’s no way to know what you’re getting unless you bring the product yourself to a reputable lab and get it analyzed,” says Bonn-Miller.

-The Internet is loaded with 0ptions, but for a safe and reliable source, talk to your physician, advises McLaughlin.
+The internet is loaded with options, but for a safe and reliable source, talk to your physician, advises McLaughlin.
 They may be able to introduce you to a reputable practitioner who can offer CBD oils and related therapies—or they may know of a colleague who can make a referral.
 If you’re trying to treat a medical condition, it’s better to avoid the guesswork and find guidance from a practitioner who’s had experience in—and is knowledgeable about—the most reliable CBD products and doses for your condition.
-Here are 14 things you should never lie to your doctor about.

 - National Institute on Drug Abuse: "What is medical marijuana?"